davemateer/chblog/_posts/2021-10-25-ephesians-2-racial-prejudice.markdown

 Scripture and arrives at a false conclusion, such as citing 1 Timothy 2:5[^2] to prove that Jesus is less than divine, or Titus 2:11[^3] to endorse universalism.
 However, we must reject not only the **conclusions** of these errors, but also the hermeneutical **process**.
-Adopting a less rigorous approach to Scripture will, over time, have serious consequences for Biblical literacy, even if the conclusions we arrive at happen to be true in and of themselves.

 In teaching God’s Word, we are not only communicating what to think, but also modeling for others how to interpret the Bible for themselves.
-I fear that sometimes—in the name of being relevant—we emphasize to our listeners _what_ to think at the expense of _how_ to think.
-One simple benchmark, I would suggest, is that the main point of the message should be the same as the main point of the passage itself.[^4] Consistently modelling this approach is, I believe, a better way of equipping our listeners to discern the voice of God in their own study of his word, and guard against being “tossed here and there by waves and carried about by every wind of doctrine.”
+I fear that the currently popular way of interpreting passages like the ones above emphasizes to our listeners _what_ to think, with less concern for _how_ to think, and misses the main point of the passages themselves.[^4] Consistently modelling a more cautious approach is, I believe, a better way of equipping our listeners to discern the voice of God in their own study of his word, and guard against being “tossed here and there by waves and carried about by every wind of doctrine.”

 {% include footnote-break.html %}